lostmsu/Roslynator/docs/cli/list-symbols-command.md

 **`[--no-indent]`**

-Indicates whether declarations should not be indented.
+Indicates whether definitions should not be indented.

 **`[--no-precedence-for-system]`**